KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

-Copy the `commitment` value to a secure location for later use, and also copy the `commitment` value to Node 1.
+Copy the `commitment` value both to a secure location and to Node 1.

 ### Step 7: commit